Leokto/Learning-GitHub/README.md

 # Learning-GitHub
-Repository for self-learning means and no risk tests
+Repository for self-learning means and no risk tests.
+Testing update.